madrivers/Data_Bootcamp_Final_Project/README.md

 Communication of assignments and individual tasks are done during regular class time with check-ins throughout the week via Slack.

 ### Topic
 The topic we will explore is the Olympics from 1896 to 2020.
-We selected the Olympics because the dataset was relatively stable, available and contained enough interesting aspects to motiveate the group.
+We selected the Olympics because the dataset was relatively stable, available and contained enough interesting aspects to motivate the group.

 ### Source Data
 The source data will primarily come from Kaggle in the form of CSV files that we will clean and load into a PostGres Database that will be eventually hosted on Heroku or AWS.